Your Happy Man Coach,

 I run a No More Mr. Nice Guy Austin Men's Group and am a Co-Founder and Men's Coach at Mentoring Men.

-I have a better long term view of everything.
-Sex is no longer a benchmark for success and when we do have sex it is satisfying and connected.
+I have a better long-term view of everything.
+Sex is no longer a benchmark for success and when we do have sex, it is satisfying and connected.
 I am learning to spend more time touching my wife without expectations of sex.
-Hugs, kisses, and dancing in the kitchen are no longer agenda driven.
+Hugs, kisses, and dancing in the kitchen are no longer agenda-driven.
 When I do directly invite her to be intimate, I don’t get upset if she declines.
-I just move on to the next thing knowing that we will come together eventually and that we are just not in the same space in that moment.
+I just move on to the next thing knowing that we will come together eventually and that we are just not in the same space at that moment.
 This has been huge both for her and for me.

 I now take the lead on planning things and I don’t leave every decision to her.
-When I want to do something I make up my mind to do it and I invite those I think would enjoy coming along.
+When I want to do something, I make up my mind to do it and I invite those I think would enjoy coming along.
 If they decline the invite, I go on my own anyway.
-I don’t play victim, or tell myself stories.
+I don’t play the victim or tell myself stories.
 I’m vocal about what I want and I recognize that I won’t always get what I want and that’s okay.

 What I have learned and continue to learn on this journey is what I want to share with you, a man who is ready to listen and take the first steps toward being the man you want to be and to live the life you want to live.